 NOTE: Do not use lithium batteries in this unit.
 A good safety measure is to replace the batteries at least once a year, or at the same time you change your clocks for daylight saving time.
-A missing or improperly installed battery will render the unit inoperable.
+Loss of AC power and a missing or improperly installed battery will render the unit inoperable.

-A WARNING: Failure to install batteries in the correct orientation will prevent proper operation of this alarm and will prevent its response to fire and CO hazards.
+A WARNING: Failure to properly connect AC power and install batteries in the correct orientation will prevent proper operation of this alarm and will prevent its response to fire and CO hazards.